nixnerd2038/GameNotes/dr_dekker.md

         - Maybe ineffective placebo
         - Maybe needs repeat use to be effective
         - Maybe something else
+#### Session Two
+- **REMIMDER**: Dr Dekker did phone and ask for Nathan's number, which seemed "a bit strange" according to Jaya
+- Burned Hannah's clothes and time "moved forward a day."
+- Wants advice on whether to set fire to Hannah's *photos* or *rocking chair*
+	- Says he has copies of the photos on Dropbox
+	- The chair was something she loved
+	- [ ] Suggested he set fire to the rocking chair ** **inquire next session**
+- Asked whether he likes fire, responded that fire is "a very primal form of energy.
+Maybe if [he] burned something his days will keep rolling."
+- He asked what my favourite season is
+	- I replied that it was Autumn
+	- Nathan's is Winter
+- Dr Dekker felt he was holding onto the past/holding onto the memories of Hannah
+- Feels Dr Dekker "cursed him"
+	- How?
+Wouldn't elaborate, just said "Dr Dekker made me the way I am."
+- Spent **Valentine's Day** at **Henley Church**, left around 11(AM presumably)
+	- It was the anniversary of Hannah's death
+	- Her funeral was large affair that her parents pushed for, but Hannah wouldn't have liked
+	- Nathan wrote her epitaph (We Walk Alone without Our Angel)
+		- He's been alone since Hannah
+		- Inquired whether he should look for someone else.
+Responded "No, it would be healthy to wait until you're ready."
+		- The Angel reference was both because "Hannah was like an angel to me.
+She was an angel to everyone.", and because "her parent's would want some acknowledgement of the Great Bearded One" even though he isn't religious
+	- Spoke to an archeologist who'd found fossils of a cephalopod-like creature
+	- Got defensive and added "What?
+Do you think I've got something to do with Dr. Dekker's murder?
+Perhaps you should ask your assistant, who Dr Dekker saw that day."
+- He did get a call from Dr. Dekker
+	- Dr. Dekker inquired about hypnosis
+		- Dr. Dekker and Nathan had used hypnosis in previous sessions
+	- He doesn't remember specifics, but "it must have been good though, that was one of the times I slept through to the next day."
+		- [ ] Did Dr. Dekker hypnotize him during the phone conversation?
+		- [ ] How does this relate to his theory that "[f]or real change you need tragedy...like a murder"
+- His mother passed away when he was six, she "just stopped breathing."
+- Hannah donated her clothes to a charity suggested by Dr. Dekker called "Mindstretch Outreach."
+	- [x] Owned by Dr Dekker?
+Yes
+	- Arranges programs for gifted children, "poor gifted kids"
+	- Nathan thinks he started the program to influence kids' minds so he could have "minions"
+	- Nathan says it felt like he's growing a "child army of intelligentsia"
+- Hannah and Dr Dekker never met
 - - - -
 ### Jaya
 #### Session One